Carvu94/CI-PP2-Quiz/README.md

 ![Colour Palette](/docs/color-palette.png)

-- Mediym Sea Green colour was used for buttons and about quiz modal
+- Medium Sea Green colour was used for buttons and about quiz modal
 - Dark Turqouise colour was used for hover effect on buttons.
 - Wild Blue Yonder colour was used for background of quiz section and header.
 - Black colour was used for body text.